Species-theoretic foundations of perturbative quantum field theory: The Algebras

-Let $[I; \textbf{2}]$ denote the set of compositions of $I$ with two lumps.
-Recall that the set of minuscule weights of (the root datum of) $\text{SL}_I(\bC)$ is in natural bijection with $[I; \textbf{2}]$, see e.g. \cite[Section 3.1]{norledge2019hopf}.
+denote the set of compositions of $I$ with two lumps.
+Recall that the set of minuscule weights of (the root datum of) $\text{SL}_I(\bC)$ is in natural bijection with $[I; \text{2}]$.
 We denote the minuscule weight corresponding to $(S,T)$ by $\lambda_{ST}$.
+See \cite[Section 3.1]{norledge2019hopf} for more details.